AlexisObel/Ob3l3xy.github.io/_posts/2023-06-03-THM-IntroductionToCybersecurity.md

 ![Alt Text](/assets/img/fbank.JPG)

-To find hidden pages on the website using gobuster, type the following command in your terminal:
+To find hidden pages on the website using gobuster, I typed the following command in the terminal:

 ```bash
 gobuster -u http://fakebank.com -w wordlist.txt dir